Parliament of Singapore: Non-constituency Members of Parliament

-Following the 2020 general election, since ten opposition MPs were elected to Parliament, the law provides for up to two NCMPs to be declared elected.
-The seats were taken up by Hazel Poa and Leong Mun Wai of the Progress Singapore Party, who were part of the team that contested in West Coast GRC in the election and were the best performing opposition candidates that did not win in their constituency.
+Following the 2025 general election, since ten opposition MPs were elected to Parliament, the law provides for up to two NCMPs to be declared elected.
+The seats were taken up by Andre Low and Eileen Chong of the Worker’s Party, who contested in Jalan Kayu SMC and a part of the team that contested in Tampines GRC respectively in the election and were the best performing opposition candidates that did not win in their constituency.

 Nominated Members of Parliament

 In 1990, the Constitution was amended to provide for the appointment of up to nine Nominated Members of Parliament (NMPs) to Parliament.
 The change was prompted by the impression that the existing two Opposition MPs had not adequately expressed significant alternative views held outside Parliament, and that the scheme would allow the Government to take advantage of the expertise of Singaporeans who were not able or prepared to take part in elections and look after constituencies.

 Formerly, within six months after Parliament first met after any general election, it had to decide whether there would be any NMPs during the term of that Parliament.
 With effect from 1 July 2010, such a decision became unnecessary as NMPs were made a permanent feature in Parliament.
 A special select committee of Parliament chaired by the Speaker of Parliament is established, and invites the general public to submit names of persons who may be considered for nomination by the Committee.
 From these names, the special select committee then nominates not more than nine persons for appointment by the president as NMPs.
 The persons to be nominated must have rendered distinguished public service, or have brought honour to Singapore, or have distinguished themselves in the field of arts and letters, culture, the sciences, business, industry, the professions, social or community service or the labour movement; and in making any nomination, the special select committee must have regard to the need for NMPs to reflect as wide a range of independent and non-partisan views as possible.
 Subject to rules on the tenure of MPs in general, NMPs serve for a term of two and a half years.
 The first two NMPs sworn in on 20 December 1990 were cardiologist Professor Maurice Choo and company executive Leong Chee Whye.

-NMPs can participate in all parliamentary debates, but cannot vote on any motion relating to: